 Talk to Phonesuite for Any Compliance Needs

 These laws will catapult lots of businesses that use MLTS — nursing homes, hotels, and any business with a centralized phone system — into the 21st century.
-If your hotel is using an analog phone system, compliance with this law will be difficult, if not impossible.
+If your hotel uses an analog phone system, compliance with this law will be difficult, if not impossible.

 The obvious solution is to switch to a VoIP system.
-With a digital phone system, run through a web browser and your existing high-speed internet connection, you can set any calls to 9-1-1 to bypass your internal phone tree and send a notification to one or several numbers of your choice, including the cell phone number of a manager on duty.
+With a digital phone system, run through a web browser and your existing high-speed internet connection, you can set any calls to 911 to bypass your internal phone tree.
+Such calls can also send a notification to one or several numbers of your choice, including the cell phone number of a manager on duty.
 You can attach specific location information to each phone line as well, including the building, floor, and room from which the call came.